I'm thinking of jipping a little bit of it now and then when the moderator asks questions and then answering the questions as they should be answered.

 And the story goes on, she's so surprised.

-If that's true, then she's totally tone-deaf.
+If that's true, then she's totally tone deaf.

-She's been out there, she's highly partisan.
+She's highly partisan.

-She has been insulting, uh, and she's been surprised she hadn't been able to peel off Republicans.
+And she's been surprised she hadn't been able to peel off Republicans.

 She can't even keep the Democrat blue dogs in line.

-These conservatives that were elected last November.
+These conservatives that were elected last November, who's next?

 Number one, good.